The Immutable, Unchanging Rules of Civilization as Told by Your

 See nothing, speak nothing and hear nothing but what pleases the God Emperor.

-No Houses may trade Power or Favors.
+No Houses may trade Power.

 The God Emperor owns 4 hostages from each House.

 The Court can annul any of these laws.
+There will be additional starting laws based on the number of players in a given game.

 The God Emperor's Motivations